 K. MCENERY (1); (1) McEnery Automation, St. Louis, MO, U.S.A.

-Kevin McEnery is a senior process control systems engineer with more than 27 years of experience, including nearly 24 years of experience in the brewing industry.
+Kevin McEnery is a senior process control systems engineer with 25 years of experience in the brewing industry.
 He has provided consulting services, including strategy definition, requirements definition, system analysis, and design of numerous batch and process control systems across a wide variety of industries.
 He has led numerous process improvement projects in all areas of the brewing process, as well as packaging and utilities.
 Kevin holds an electrical engineering degree from the Missouri University of Science and Technology and is a registered professional engineer in the state of Missouri.
 Kevin is the owner and chief technology officer for McEnery Automation, a systems integration company that focuses on process control.
 He is proud to be a member of the MBAA St. Louis District.